Operation Shark: Background

 By 1946 the situation in Palestine had grown increasingly unstable.
 In response to an increase in insurgent activity, the Mandatory Palestine garrison and police force launched Operation Agatha on 29 June 1946.
 Checkpoints were set up, trains were flagged down, and workers were escorted home.
 Special licenses were issued to operators of emergency vehicles.
 Curfews were imposed and people found in violation of them were detained, with some being imprisoned.
 The operation uncovered large stockpiles of illicit weapons.
-In on instance, the entire male population of the town of Yagur was arrested after 300 rifles and 400,000 bullets were discovered in the kibbutz.
+In one instance, the entire male population of the town of Yagur was arrested after 300 rifles and 400,000 bullets were discovered in the kibbutz.
 While the operation was seen as a success by the Mandate, it created a great deal of public unrest and was labeled "Black Saturday" by the general population.

 In response to Operation Agatha, the Irgun planted a bomb in the basement of the King David Hotel in Jerusalem, were the Mandate government ran an office.
 The bomb detonated on 22 July 1946, heavily damaging the building and killing 91 people.
 The attack triggered worldwide outrage and spurred calls for a crackdown in Palestine.